-Two things…if at all possible see the production work at the place your considering…it should be better than what you’re currently doing.
+Two things…if at all possible see the production work at the place you're considering…it should be better than what you’re currently doing.

 Make sure you meet and have good rapport with the faculty person(s) who will be directing the productions and teaching the coursework, as you’re going to be spending a lot of time with them.